SamOllason/samollason.github.io/_posts/2026-07-01-f1-copilot-in-azure-foundry-project.markdown

 At work we use Azure, and as part of working towards the Azure AI Engineer Associate <a href="https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-apps-and-agents-developer-associate/?practice-assessment-type=certification" target="_blank">AI-103</a> certification (having recently passed <a href="https://learn.microsoft.com/en-us/credentials/certifications/exams/ai-901/" target="_blank">AI-901</a>), I wanted to get some deeper hands-on experience with Azure AI Foundry.

-Rather than just reading the documentation, I followed the excellent [Zero to Mastery - Azure Bootcamp: Build AI Workflows with Microsoft Foundry](https://academy.zerotomastery.io/courses/enrolled/2955514) course and built something fun along the way.
+Rather than just reading the documentation, I followed the excellent <a href="https://zerotomastery.io/courses/azure-ai-bootcamp" target="_blank">Zero to Mastery - Azure Bootcamp: Build AI Workflows with Microsoft Foundry</a> course and built something fun along the way.

 I always learn best when there's a project involved.

-As a huge Formula 1 fan (Forza Ferrari... [despite the occasional strategy call](https://www.youtube.com/watch?v=BNhilIrtG34) 😅), I decided to build an AI-assisted pit wall that helps a Team Principal answer one simple question.
+As a huge Formula 1 fan (Forza Ferrari... despite the occassional <a href="https://www.youtube.com/watch?v=BNhilIrtG34" target="_blank">despite the occasional strategy call 😅</a> I decided to build an AI-assisted pit wall that helps a Team Principal answer one simple question.

 > **Should we pit this lap?**